kaixinishappy/summer2026-intern-thesis-kai/README.md

 The full evidence behind [VERDICT.md](VERDICT.md)'s verdict, split into the same three parts.

+## Key results

+The following results are from the committed real-data analysis at the default 50/50 composite weighting:

+- **Wave 1 slowdown:** PELT identifies a slowdown in April 2021.
+It appears in 15 of 20 penalty × momentum-window settings (**75% stability**).
+- **Wave 2 acceleration:** PELT identifies an acceleration in June 2025.
+It appears in 19 of 20 settings (**95% stability**), but the short observation window means this is early evidence, not proof of a lasting disruption.
+- **Composite FDI:** The June 2025 acceleration is stable across 15 of 20
+  settings (**75%**).
+The April 2021 composite slowdown is only 35% stable, so the sub-indices should be interpreted alongside the composite.
+- **Revenue-share proxy:** The fintech basket's share of the combined sampled fintech-and-bank revenue pool was broadly flat, moving from about **19.4% in 2022** to **20.3% in 2025**.
+This is a sample-level proxy, not total industry market share.
+- **Filing posture:** In the analysed passages, PayPal and Block describe AI agent deployment, while the large banks mainly frame agentic AI in terms of governance and risk.
+The inference that banks will absorb the AI wave is a **prediction**, not an empirical finding.

 ## Limitations

 - **Proxies, not ground truth.** Search interest measures attention, not